dominic-jpeg/c2c-go-calculator-starter/README.md

      go run main.go
      ```

-   - Alternatively, open the `hello.go` file in the editor and click the play button at the top-right corner.
+   - Alternatively, open the `main.go` file in the editor and click the play button at the top-right corner.

 ## Key Features